top of page

 Prices

-Individual plain strings: £7.80 for brass or red brass, £6.20 for iron.
 Orders must be paid in advance.
 Due to market fluctuations in metals, prices may change without prior notice.
+All orders will be charged with postage and packing, unless you can collect them.
 All prices include the 'eye' (the helix and loop for fitting the string in the hitch-pin) made to your specification (25 mm if not specified).
 Please send the string if you can, or a photograph of the bass section showing the eyes.
 If you need all the strings for a piano, I can do a small discount or include some free spares.

 For other less common types of wound strings, please contact me.
-I have made strings for Indian instruments and provided calculations and brass strings for East European psalteries, etc. The postage is not included in the price.
+I have made strings for Indian instruments like sitar and provided calculations and brass strings for East European psalteries, kantele, etc. The postage is not included in the price.
 For whole sets of bass and plain strings, I can make a small discount.
 I have not seen any problem to send strings to the continent due to Brexit, but you may have to pay some taxes.
 If you have to send old strings to copy them from North America, be aware that if you declare a value on them for insurance purposes, I will be charged an import tax, which will have to be charged to you subsequently.

 Any further questions?
 Please write an email to cesar@fortepiano.co.uk.